-We’ve already wrote a full post on three reasons to visit Peljesac (you can read it right now!).
+We've already written a full post on three reasons to visit Peljesac (you can read it right now!).
 Or stay here for a short overview.

-With a lenght of 5.5 km, Ston walls are the longest fortification in Europe.
-Built in 14th century by Dubrovnik Republic, their main putpose was to protect salt plains of Ston.
+With a length of 5.5 km, Ston walls are the longest fortification in Europe.
+Constructed in the 14th century by the Dubrovnik Republic, their main purpose was to protect the salt plains of Ston.

-They consists of three forts, forty-one towers, seven bastions, four pre-walls and a water-filled moat.
-In the last few years, nonprofit association called Society of Friends of Dubrovnik Antiques, renovated almost entire walls, and they are accessible to public.
-The admission fee is 40 kn for adults, and 20 kn per child (up to 18 years of age).
+They consist of three forts, forty-one towers, seven bastions, four pre-walls, and a water-filled moat.
+In the last few years, a nonprofit association called Society of Friends of Dubrovnik Antiques, renovated almost entire walls, and they are accessible to the public.
+The admission fee is 40 Kn for adults, and 20 Kn per child (up to 18 years of age).

 The same society renovated other historical sights in Dubrovnik and its surroundings.
 We've visited Sokol Grad, a historical sight south of Dubrovnik, and you can read all about it here.

-We simply love beaches on Peljesac peninsula.
-From sandy beaches of Prapratno and Zuljana, to wonderful pebble beaches of Divna and Duba on the northern shores, and lovely beaches in Podobuce, Orebic and Viganj.
+We simply love beaches on the Peljesac peninsula.
+From sandy beaches of Prapratno and Zuljana to wonderful pebble beaches of Divna and Duba on the northern shores, and lovely beaches in Podobuce, Orebic, and Viganj.

-This means that you can fond your private little spot anywhere you go.
+This means that you can find your private little spot anywhere you go.

 Yummy oysters, and other shellfish, are grown in the bay of Mali Ston.